Office Timeline – free timeline maker

 Step 3: Build your Excel structure

-Create a new spreadsheet with columns as described above.
+Create a new spreadsheet with the columns described above.
 Use row 1 for headers.
 Format headers with a background color so they stand out.

 Task